RoberVH/server-zkproof-creditapp-/README.md

 **Author**: Roberto VH [rovicher.eth](https://x.com/RoberVH)
 **Description**: Server for Demo app for a ZKProof based validation of an employee having a wage greater that a Creditor requested minimum limit without disclosing real salary.

+**Notes**
+-This Demo server backend was created with NODE 20.13.1 &  Express
+-Client of this Server is a webapp ZKProof-CreditApp [Github](https://github.com/RoberVH/zkproof-creditapp)

 ### This Server site is deployed at [Render.com](https://server-zkproof-creditapp.onrender.com )
 ### Demo Client site is deployed at [Netlity](https://zkproof-demo-app.netlify.app)

-**Notes**:
--This demo server was created with NODE 20.13.1 &  Express -Client of this App is at https://zkproof-demo-app.netlify.app/

 ### Basic installation of  Frameworks for  app from scratch